Luidog/fms-api-client/README.md

 > File [./examples/schema/portals-array-schema.json](./examples/schema/portals-array-schema.json)

+If a portals array is not used all portals on a queried layout will be returned.

-**Note:** The FileMaker script and portal syntax will override the alternative scripts and portals parameter syntax.
+**Note:** The FileMaker script and portal syntax will override the alternative scripts and portals syntax.

 #### Data Syntax